-The University has established a Self Insurance Program (the "Program") to cover its general liability, its medical professional liability, and certain other liability exposures.
+The University has established a Self Insurance Program (the "Program") to cover its general liability, its hospital and medical professional liability, and certain other liability exposures.
 Funds for the Program have been reserved in amounts to cover the major portion of the estimated liability as determined by the Program's actuary.
-The University has also purchased excess insurance coverage with commercial carriers to cap the risk of loss retained by the Program.
-The System's buildings, contents and boilers are all insured through self insurance and with commercial insurance companies.
+The University has also purchased excess insurance coverages with commercial carriers to cap the risk of loss retained by the Program.
+The System's buildings, contents and boilers are insured either through self insurance or with commercial insurance companies.

-An insurance package policy purchased under the auspices of the Illinois Public Higher Education Cooperative (IPHEC), through the Midwestern Higher Education Compact (MHEC) program, provides all risk coverage on buildings and contents.
-The following insurance coverage is in force at the University (including the System's facilities) through June 30, 2012:
+An insurance package policy purchased under the auspices of the Illinois Public Higher Education Cooperative (IPHEC), through the Midwestern Higher Education Commission (MHEC) program, provides all risk coverage on buildings and contents.
+The following insurance coverages are in force at the University (including the System's facilities) through June 30, 2013: